sharetribe/web-template/src/transactions/README.md

 new or modified process here.
 This directory guides how this web app renders different pages - and the app needs to have knowledge about what happens after each transition in the process.

-Read more about how to take new or modified transaction processes into use in the FTW template.
+Read more about how to take new or modified transaction processes into use in this template.
 https://www.sharetribe.com/docs/how-to/change-transaction-process-in-ftw/

 The starting point to take the new process into use in your client app is to define a new process